Test Optional & Self-Reported Score Policy

 - An official score report sent by the testing agency (SAT/TOEFL code: 2805; ACT code: 2896)

-- Via email from your high school counselor
+- Email from your school counselor

 - On your official high school transcript (if your school includes test scores on transcripts)

 If you choose to self-report your scores and if you’ve taken the test multiple times, please keep in mind that you should submit all of your results for the test(s) chosen for consideration.
 You should not convert, superscore, or recalculate your self-reported scores in any fashion.
-If you decide to enroll at St. Lawrence, you will need to submit official test scores via the testing agency, final high school transcript, or your school counselor.
+If you decide to enroll at St. Lawrence, you must submit official test scores via the testing agency, final high school transcript, or your school counselor.

 Please note: your admission decision could be at risk if your self-reported scores differ in any way from your official score reports.